 Don’t believe me….?

 Recently, Gordon Kelly at Forbes highlighted a serious problem after iOS 12.1 update.
 So, it’s a no-brainer that any smartphone you own can be exploited.
 On the other side, Android isn’t innocent either.
 An “API breaking” vulnerability was found which leaked device data without the user knowing it.

-Yes, it is true that you will get security patches / major OS upgrades on an iOS device for a longer period of time when compared to an Android device.
+Yes, you will indeed get security patches / major OS upgrades on an iOS device for a longer period when compared to an Android device.
 So, that comes to your personal preference and has nothing to do with your smartphone’s security state.